Olex2/help/gui/EN/home/settings.md

 This setting is for developers only.
 Please leave this switch *off*, unless you know what you are doing.

 # PATH
-Semicolon-separated strings entered in this box will be added to the **System Path** as new values **before** any existing folders -- this means: any crystallographic software in the folders listed here will be found by Olex2 *first* and therefore will be used.
+Semicolon-separated strings entered in this box will be added to the **System Path** as new values **before** any existing folders.
+This means that any crystallographic software in the folders listed here will be found by Olex2 *first* and therefore will be used.

+# Various
+Miscellaneous commands.

+# OpenMP
+This tool allows for multiprocessing during refinement with olex2.refine using the OpenMP API.